zf-fr/zfr-rest/docs/quick-start/02-define-entity.md

 ```

 > In DoctrineORMModule for instance, you need to add one driver per module.
 In ZfrRest, the annotation driver is
 "global" to the whole application.
-However, PHP mapping is a bit more verbose as you need to set paths.
-More
-information can be found [in the PHP mapping reference](/../php-mapping-reference.md).

 [In next part](03-configuring-router.md), you are going to configure the router.